Amador County is named for Jose Maria Amador, who was a soldier, rancher and miner and “amador” is the Spanish word meaning “one who loves”.

 Contractor: Roebbelen Construction Management Services

 Description: The building faces northeast and is a one story red colored brick and concrete structure.
+The building is located on landscaped grounds on the west side of the center of the city.
 The west section of the building has two large arches on the northeast front.
 The east section has a glass entrance and a sloped roof which overhangs.
 On the south side, the roof is flat.

 N – El Dorado County